PaulingLiu/ROGUE/README.md

 - [Contact](#Contact)

 ## Overview
 Often, it is not even clear whether a given cluster is uniform in unsupervised scRNA-seq data analyses.
-Here, we proposed the concept of cluster purity and introduced a conceptually novel statistic, named ROGUE, to examine whether a given cluster is a pure cell population. (bioRxiv preprint link [here](https://www.biorxiv.org/content/10.1101/819581v1)).
+Here, we proposed the concept of cluster purity and introduced a conceptually novel statistic, named ROGUE, to examine whether a given cluster is a pure cell population.

 ## Installation Guide
 **Installing dependency package**